DHTMLX/docs-diagram/docs/api/data_collection/change_event.md

 ### Description

-@short: fires on changes in the dataset of the diagram
+@short: Fires on changes in the dataset of the diagram

 ### Usage